ODE to $L^p$ norms: Introduction

 In formulating the differential equation we do not require $f$ or $p$ to be continuous anywhere, but motivated by Lusin' s theorem and related considerations we will use the above formula in any case and aim to define $\varphi$ by

+Looking at this ODE it becomes evident that if there is a solution $\varphi_f$ corresponding to $f$, then there is also a solution $\varphi_{cf}$ corresponding to $cf$ for any constant $c\in \R$ and moreover the functional $f \mapsto \varphi_{f} (1)$ is positively homogenous (up to the uniqueness of the solutions).

 This formulation has the drawback that $0^{1-p(t)}$ is not defined.
-Also, it has a trivial solution $\varphi \equiv 0$, regardless of the values of $f$ if we use the convention $0^0 =0$ and $p\equiv 1$.
+Also, it has a trivial solution $\varphi \equiv 0$, regardless of the values of $f$, if we use the convention $0^0 =0$ and $p\equiv 1$.
+Also, following this idea it is possible to construct other degenerate solutions such that $\varphi$ vanishes on $[0,t]$ for any $0< t <1$.
 The behavior of the solutions is difficult to anticipate in the case where $\varphi(t)$ is small and $p(t)$ is large.

-To fix these issues, we will use initial values $\varphi(0)={x_0}>0$ and to correct the error incurred we let ${x_0}\searrow 0$.
-It turns out that the corresponding unique solutions $\varphi_{{x_0}}$ decreasingly converge point-wise to $\varphi$ which again satisfies the same ODE (where applicable).
-So, this procedure yields a unique solution $\varphi$ which we will formulate, by slight abuse of notation, as
+To fix these issues, we will consider \emph{stabilized} solutions to the above initial value problem.
+Namely, we will use initial values $\varphi(0)={x_0}>0$ and to correct the error incurred we let ${x_0}\searrow 0$.
+It turns out that the corresponding unique solutions $\varphi_{{x_0}}$ decreasingly converge point-wise to $\varphi$ which again satisfies the same ODE.
+So, this procedure yields a unique solution $\varphi$ which we will formulate, by a slight abuse of notation, as

-There is more to the above procedure than merely picking a maximal solution; it turns out that in many situations it is convenient to look at positive-initial-value solutions first.
+There is more to the above procedure than merely picking a maximal solution; it turns out that in many situations it is convenient to look at positive-initial-value solutions first. {\mathrm{supp}} By using Lebesgue's monotone convergence theorem and Lemma \ref{lm: second} one easily verifies that if for each $x_0 >0$ there is $\varphi_{x_0}$, a solution to \eqref{eq: def0}, except with initial value $\varphi_{x_0}(0)=x_0$, then there is $\varphi$, a unique solution to \eqref{eq: def0}, such that $\varphi_{x_0} \searrow \varphi$ uniformly and $\varphi_{x_0}' \nearrow \varphi'$ in $L^1$ as $x_0 \searrow 0$.
+This unique solution is referred to by \eqref{eq: def}.
+Moreover, if such $0^+$-initial value solution exists, then for each positive initial value $x_0 >0$ a corresponding solution exists by suitable Picard iteration and Lemma \ref{lm: second}.